Fiction

 Movistar+ premieres 'Days of Ash', while Netflix launches 'How to Get to Heaven from Belfast', the new series from the creator of 'Derry Girls'

 BarcelonaLately, streaming platforms have been offering a good number of series set in Ireland.
-Some deal with the Northern Ireland conflict, while in others, it's just a distant memory.
-This week sees the premiere of two new Irish-themed series, but with very different styles: one is a historical drama, while the other is a dark comedy set in the present day.
+Some deal with the Northern Ireland conflict, while in others it's just a distant memory.
+This week sees the premiere of two new Irish-themed series of very different natures: one is a hilarious dark comedy set in the present day, while the other is a historical drama with the Northern Ireland conflict as its backdrop.
 In addition to these two fictional series, we'll review the other shows that transport us to the Emerald Isle and are currently available on streaming platforms.

 'How to Get to Heaven from Belfast'